Cool Things Corp.

 Packaging Design: Designed a tiered packaging system—starting with simple, cost-effective logo-branded boxes for the initial launch, with plans for more intricate, pattern-heavy designs for future collections like Halloween.

-Amazon Storefront & A+ Content: Created "information-rich" and "attractive" digital assets for top-performing products like the Jumbo Light Up Spinners, Squishy Sand Buddies, and the Light up Diving Sticks.
+Amazon Storefront & A+ Content: Created playful and detailed digital assets for seasonal products like the Jumbo Light Up Spinners, Squishy Sand Buddies, and the Light-Up Diving Sticks.

 Storytelling & Values: Integrated the company's core value of Female Empowerment.
 Highlighting that CTC is a female-led company with an 80-90% female management team.